virtualritz/tessagon/README.md

-# tessagon: tessellation / tiling with python
+# tessagon: tessellation/tiling with python

 Tessellate your favorite 3D surfaces (technically, 2D manifolds) with triangles, hexagons, or a number of other curated tiling types!